Last Minute Mortgage Denial By Mortgage Underwriters

 - For borrowers counting on overtime income or part-time income or bonus income, a mortgage denial can happen if through the verification of employment the employer states the overtime, part-time, or bonus income is not likely to continue

 What Happens If I Get A Mortgage Denial?

-Most mortgage lenders will tell you that there is an issue in approving the loan for a clear to close and will give you a chance to correct the problem before issuing you a mortgage denial while other mortgage lenders will just issue a mortgage loan denial.
+Most lenders will tell borrowers that there is an issue in approving the loan for a clear to close.
+Lenders will give borrowers a chance to correct the problem before issuing a mortgage denial.
+Unfortunately, there are other mortgage lenders will just issue a mortgage loan denial.